shotgunsoftware/sg-jira-bridge/docs/developer.rst

 Setup
 -----
 When a syncer is first loaded, it calls ``setup()`` on each :class:`~handlers.SyncHandler`.
-This can be used to check the Jira and Shotgun sites for specific conditions or setup requirements, ensuring that the sync can safely happen.
+This can be used to check the Jira and ShotGrid sites for specific conditions or setup requirements, ensuring that the sync can safely happen.